-- Master Redundancy – Two controllers are used, such that if one fails the other takes over seamlessly
+- Master Redundancy – Two installed controllers, if one fails then another takes over seamlessly

-- Media Redundancy – A ring topology is formed, such that if one segment is broken the topology is automatically converted to a line configuration.
+- Media Redundancy – A ring topology is formed, then if one segment is broken the topology is automatically converted to a line configuration.

 - Both – Often times both methods are employed; for example, a dual-master ring network.

-PROFIBUS Application Profiles are vendor-independent specifications implemented into PROFIBUS devices to enable uniform behavior of devices from different manufacturers.
-To ensure smooth interaction between the bus nodes of an automation solution, the basic functions and services of the nodes must match.
+PROFIBUS Application Profiles are vendor-independent specifications implemented into PROFIBUS devices to enable the uniform behavior of devices from different manufacturers.
+The basic functions and services of the nodes must match to ensure smooth interaction between the bus nodes.
 They have to “speak the same language” and use the same concepts and data formats.
 This applies both for communication and for device functions and industry sector solutions.
 This uniformity is achieved through the use of “profiles” relating to device families or special industry sector solutions.
 These profiles specify features which “profile devices” must exhibit as a mandatory requirement.
 These can be cross-device-class features, such as safety-relevant behavior (Common Application Profiles) or device-class-specific features (Specific Application Profiles).
 Application Profiles are specified and maintained by PI Working Groups.